GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Introduction

 Two main formulations of the SGN equations have been employed in the literature for numerical treatment: the classical form (equation \eqref{eq:2D_classic_SGN} below) involving the inversion of a nonlinear elliptic operator~\cite{Maria_article,gavrilyuk20242d} and a hyperbolic approximation (equation \eqref{eq:2D_hyperbolic_SGN} below)~\cite{Favrie_2017,Busto2021}, see also \cite{guermond2022well,guermond2022hyperbolic}.
 Such hyperbolizations can be implemented efficiently on modern hardware such as GPUs and have been used in the context of other dispersive wave models as well~\cite{escalante2019efficient}.
 In this work, we consider the hyperbolization of~\cite{Busto2021}, which includes a relaxation parameter~$\lambda$ and converges to the original SGN system as $\lambda \to \infty$.
 It offers computational advantages on relatively coarse meshes by avoiding the expensive solution of an elliptic problem at each time step.

 While the energy of the (hyperbolized) Serre--Green--Naghdi system is conserved for smooth solutions, methods from the realm of hyperbolic conservation laws suggest relaxing this requirement to energy stability as a generalization of entropy stability~\cite{parisot2019entropy,noelle2022class}.
-Some recent works showed that numerical dissipation can lead to a significant underestimation of wave amplitudes on coarse meshes~\cite{JOUY2024170,ranocha2025structure}.
-Since we do not consider wetting and drying in this work (where energy dissipation is more appropriate in combination with positivity-preserving methods), we focus on energy-conserving numerical methods, similar to recent developments for other dispersive wave models~\cite{antonopoulos2025bona,lampert2025structure,mitsotakis2021conservative}.
+Some recent works have shown that numerical dissipation can lead to significant underestimation of wave amplitudes on coarse meshes~\cite{JOUY2024170,ranocha2025structure}.
+As long as only wave propagation is considered, without wave breaking or wetting and drying effects for which energy dissipation is required (see, e.g., \cite{Kazolea_Ricchiuto_2018}) and positivity-preserving methods play an important role, discrete energy preservation has very appealing features.
+In this work, we focus on energy-conserving numerical methods, similar to recent developments for other dispersive wave models~\cite{antonopoulos2025bona,lampert2025structure,mitsotakis2021conservative}.

-To construct numerical methods that conserve the energy at the semidiscrete level, we utilize the framework of summation-by-parts (SBP) operators (see for example~\cite{svard2014review,fernandez2014review}) and split forms~\cite{FISHER2013353}.
-This approach enables a systematic derivation of energy-conservative semidiscretizations by mimicking the properties employed at the continuous level: SBP operators mimic integration by parts, while split forms mimic the product and chain rules.
+To construct numerical methods that conserve the energy at the semi-discrete level, we utilize the framework of summation-by-parts (SBP) operators (see for example~\cite{svard2014review,fernandez2014review}) and split forms~\cite{FISHER2013353}.
+This approach enables a systematic derivation of energy-conserving semi-discretizations by mimicking the properties employed at the continuous level: SBP operators mimic integration by parts, while split forms mimic the product and chain rules.
 Compared to existing work on energy-conserving methods for the SGN equations~\cite{ranocha2025structure}, we extend the methodology to the fully two-dimensional SGN system with variable bathymetry and reflecting boundary conditions.
 For our implementation, we mainly rely on the Julia packages OrdinaryDiffEq.jl~\cite{DifferentialEquations.jl-2017} and KernelAbstractions.jl~\cite{Churavy_KernelAbstractions_jl}, enabling vendor-agnostic simulations on both CPU and GPU platforms.